RedisLabs/redislabs-docs/content/rs/installing-upgrading/file-locations.md

 categories: ["RS"]
 aliases: /rs/administering/installing-upgrading/file-locations/
 ---
-To make sure that Redis Enterprise Software (RS) functions properly, make sure that you handle the files in the application directories with care.
+To make sure that Redis Enterprise Software functions properly, make sure that you handle the files in the application directories with care.

 ## Application Directories